kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 3. An application can access the Central Kyma and the Kyma Runtime using the single certificate.
 The Application and Kyma clusters identity are encoded in the certificate subject.
 It allows verification of the calling parties.

+### Cluster information

+The Connector service is exposing `info` endpoint which returns information about clusters including URL to App Registry, URL to Event service in runtime, etc.
+A connected application is calling that endpoint periodically and checking cluster status.

 ### Certificate revocation